fluxcd/website/content/en/blog/2023-06-01-may-update/index.md

 ## Flux technology things to know

 ### Three more Flux release candidates!
-Many improvements - please test
+Many improvements - Please test

 On our path to GA, we released [v2.0.0-rc5](https://github.com/fluxcd/flux2/releases/tag/v2.0.0-rc.5), the fifth release candidate for the 2.0.0 release.
 It includes many fixes,